Aug 14, 2025 • PDF Security

 With offline or online password protection, you can secure your PDFs from copyright infringement.
 Moreover, this is the perfect way to keep sensitive data in your emails, invoices, and other important documents safe.

-In this article, we show you how to password-protect a PDF using PDF.net’s tool and Microsoft Word, when you need this feature most, and how to disable it if needed.
+In this article, we show you how to password-protect a PDF using an online PDF editor, Microsoft Word, and Preview on Mac, why you should use this feature, and how to disable it if needed.
 Lastly, we share tips on generating secure passwords, so keep reading to learn more about the topic!

-To password-protect a PDF file using PDF.net, you need to upload the file to our website, pick a strong password, and download the protected file.
+You can password-protect a PDF file online using pdf.net.
+You only need to upload the file to our website, pick a strong password, and download the protected file.

 Let’s learn more about the process: